top of page

 READ: Reiker For Hire - Victorian Detective Murder Mysteries

-1. "Our lead" refers to four metals - copper, iron, lead, and zinc - which constitute the tetrasomia of Maria.
+"Our lead" can also refer to four metals - copper, iron, lead, and zinc - which constitute the tetrasomia of Maria.
 They are "four in one" says Maria, according to Olympiodorus of Thebes.
 She calls this interchangeably "our copper" and "our lead".

-It can also refer to "black lead" (molybdos melas) or antimony (molybdos hemeteros), whose melted state is called "black brew" or "black juice."
+It can also mean "black lead" (molybdos melas) or antimony (molybdos hemeteros), whose melted state is called "black brew" or "black juice."

 Recent Posts